#IWTMekong Short Film Competition

 The three top winners will be invited to present their films in the UK during the London Conference on Illegal Wildlife Trade, which will take place 10-11 October 2018.
 All prizewinners (except for the Special Prize) will also be provided a roundtrip flight and accommodation to attend and participate in the 9th Luang Prabang Film Festival, which will take place 7-12 December 2018.

 A maximum of 15 submitted films (10 from the Main Competition and 5 from the Student Competition) will be chosen to be put on the Luang Prabang Film Festival's Facebook page and compete for the Viral Prize.
 The film that receives the most shares (only from LPFF’s official upload) within the established window will win the prize.
 (And is still eligible to receive another prize in the competition, as well.)
 First, Second, Third, and Student Prize winners will be selected by a jury made up of representatives of the Mekong Region’s British Embassies, the Wildlife Conservation Society, and the World Wildlife Fund.
-Additionally, the British Embassies in Vientiane, Hanoi, Phnom Penh, and Yangon, alongside local experts, will choose a Special Prize for each country.
+Additionally, the British Embassies in Bangkok, Hanoi, Phnom Penh, Vientiane, and Yangon, alongside local experts, will choose a Special Prize for each country.
 The winners will be contacted by the organizers and will be announced officially at a satellite event during the London Conference on Illegal Wildlife Trade, taking place 10-11 October 2018, attended by politicians and leading experts from all over the world.
 A screening of the top films will also take place during this conference, exposing international IWT experts to these messages from the Mekong Region.

 - Filmmakers must be residents of Laos, Vietnam, Cambodia, Thailand, or Myanmar.